Lingadevaru/lingadevaru.github.io/_pages/about.md

   - /about.html
 ---

 I am a Programmer at GreenWave Technologies India Private Limited, Bengaluru, India.
-I am a B.Tech undergrad from M S Ramaiah University of Applied Sciences.
+I am a B.Tech undergrad from M S Ramaiah University of Applied Sciences, Bengaluru, India.
 I am interested in the research areas of Data Science, Data analysis, Predictive analysis.

 I am looking for research oppurtunities in Data Science.